BBP Phase Transition for an Extensive Number of Outliers: Introduction

 Contemporary data analysis frequently relies on large data sets -- for example, multivariate time-series measurements or the weight matrices of deep neural networks.
 These data are invariably contaminated by noise.
 Although the main goal is to uncover the underlying signal, it is equally important to understand how noise acts on that signal to produce the observations \cite{Bendat2010}.
 Noise can take many forms and may exhibit correlations between different data points, thereby modifying the relation between the latent signal and the measured data.

 Random Matrix Theory (RMT) was developed to predict statistical properties -- such as eigenvalue and singular-value distributions -- of large matrices whose entries are random variables.
-The framework has found applications spanning statistical and nuclear physics,\cite{Wigner-55-Random,Wigner-58-Random} econophysics and finance,\cite{Stanley-00-Econophysics,Laloux-99-Finance} meteorology and climate science, quantum mechanics,\cite{Guhr-98-QM} image processing,\cite{Olesen-23-Medicine} wireless communications,\cite{Sengupta-00-Correlations} neural networks,\cite{Lampinen-19-Network} and many other fields.
+The framework has found applications spanning statistical and nuclear physics \cite{Wigner-55-Random,Wigner-58-Random}, econophysics and finance \cite{Stanley-00-Econophysics,Laloux-99-Finance}, quantum mechanics \cite{Guhr-98-QM, Weidenmueller-2024-Thermalization}, image processing \cite{Olesen-23-Medicine}, wireless communications \cite{Sengupta-00-Correlations}, neural networks \cite{Lampinen-19-Network, Mahoney-2021-Networks, Thamm-2022-RMT}, and many other fields.